SS Oryoku Maru ‘The Hellship’

 Of the 1617 soldiers loaded on to the ship in Manila there were less than 1400 counted during a role call soon after evacuating the ship.
 Only 432 soldiers made it to Japan alive and of those another 161 perished on Japanese soil, leaving only 271 still alive from the original group of prisoners that departed from Manila.
 Many of these bodies were never accounted for and it is believed that many bodies went to the bottom of Subic Bay along with the ship.

-Unfortunately, the Subic Bay Freeport Zone (SBMA) administration has closed the Oryoku for scuba diving at all!
+Unfortunately, the Subic Bay Freeport Zone (SBMA) administration has closed this wreck for all diving activities.

 - Length – 118 metres